CommsKaleidos/penpot/README.md

 <br />

-Penpot is the first **open-source** design tool for design and code collaboration.
-Designers can create stunning designs, interactive prototypes, design systems at scale, while developers enjoy ready-to-use code and make their workflow easy and fast.
-And all of this with no handoff drama.
+Penpot is the **open-source design platform for teams** building digital products at scale, with open standards, deeper design-code-AI collaboration, self-hosting options, and the flexibility to create workflows without vendor lock-in.
 Penpot is available on browser and [self host](https://penpot.app/self-host).
 It’s web-based and works with open standards (SVG, CSS and HTML).
 And last but not least, it’s free!

 Penpot’s latest [huge release 2.0](https://penpot.app/dev-diaries), takes the platform to a whole new level.
 This update introduces the ground-breaking [CSS Grid Layout feature](https://penpot.app/penpot-2.0), a complete UI redesign, a new Components system, and much more.
 Plus, it's faster and more accessible.